 STRONG HEART

-Elevated cholesterol and triglycerides are significant risk factors for developing cardiovascular diseases, including heart disease and stroke.
-Here is information on these issues and strategies for their management:
+Elevated cholesterol and triglycerides are significant risk factors for the development of cardiovascular diseases, including heart disease and stroke.
+Below, you can learn more about these issues and guidelines for managing them:

 Elevated Cholesterol

-Cholesterol is a type of fat found in the blood and comes from two sources: production in the body (liver) and diet.
+Cholesterol is a fat found in the blood and comes from two sources: production in the body (liver) and diet.
 There are different types of cholesterol, including:

-- Low-Density Lipoprotein (LDL) Cholesterol: Often referred to as “bad” cholesterol because high levels can lead to the buildup of plaques in the arteries, which can cause atherosclerosis.
+- Low-Density Lipoprotein (LDL) Cholesterol: Often referred to as “bad” cholesterol because high levels can lead to plaque buildup in the arteries, which may cause atherosclerosis.

 - High-Density Lipoprotein (HDL) Cholesterol: Known as “good” cholesterol because it helps remove LDL cholesterol from the bloodstream.